 Each of the seven member institutions of the TST is officially designated as a College, Faculty, or a Seminary.
 For the purposes of this document they are all referred to as colleges.
-The theological vigour of TST depends on the strong maintenance of the various Christian traditions which the institutions represent.
+The theological vigour of TST depends on the strong maintenance of the various Christian traditions which the institutions represent, and the multi-faith contexts in which they work.